 • insure your property (copy of buildings insurance must be provided)

 • pay your contributions in a timely and regular manner.
-If you fail to pay your contributions on a regular basis the councils reserves the right to add this debt to the loan amount.
+If you fail to pay your contributions on a regular basis the council reserves the right to add this debt to the loan amount